echox-js/echox/docs/introduction/what-is-echox.md

 ]);
 ```

-Please refer to [Building UI](/reference/building-ui) from more information. **But If you only want a static DOM, this is all you need to know how about EchoX**!
-Otherwise, just keep reading...
+Please refer to [Building UI](/reference/building-ui) from more information.

+**If you only want a static DOM, this is all you need to know how about EchoX**!
+Otherwise, keep reading!

 ## Applying Reactivity

-EchoX exports two methods _reactive_ and _observe_ for reactivity.
+EchoX exports two methods _reactive_ and _$_ for reactivity.
 For example, let's make the counter interactive:

 ```js
 const [scope] = EchoX.reactive().let("value", 0).join();